 Some of these ingredients are used in cosmetic products that could possibly be inhaled.
 For example, Caprylyl Glycol/Glycerin/Polyacrylic Acid Copolymer is reported to be used at a maximum concentration of 0.2% in perfumes, and Glyceryl Polymethacrylate (concentration not reported) is reported to be used in face powders.
-In practice, as stated in the Panel's respiratory exposure resource document (https://www.cir-safety.org/cir-findings), most droplets/particles incidentally inhaled from cosmetic sprays would be deposited in the nasopharyngeal and tracheobronchial regions and would not be respirable (i.e., they would not enter the lungs) to any appreciable amount.
+In practice, most droplets/particles incidentally inhaled from cosmetic sprays would be deposited in the nasopharyngeal and bronchial regions and would not be respirable (i.e., they would not enter the lungs) to any appreciable amount.
 Conservative estimates of inhalation exposures to respirable particles during the use of loose powder cosmetic products are 400-fold to 1000-fold less than protective regulatory and guidance limits for inert airborne respirable particles in the workplace.
+15-17

-Although products containing some of these ingredients may be marketed for use with airbrush delivery systems, this information is not available from the VCRP or the Council survey.
-Without information regarding the frequency and concentrations of use of these ingredients (and without consumer habits and practices data or particle size data related to this use technology), the data are insufficient to evaluate the exposure resulting from cosmetics applied via airbrush delivery systems.
+Additionally, although products containing some of these ingredients may be marketed for use with airbrush technology, this information is not available from the VCRP or the Council survey.
+Without information regarding the frequency and concentrations of use of these ingredients (and without consumer habits and practices data related to this use technology), the data are insufficient to evaluate the safety thereof in airbrush applications.

-The glyceryl acrylates reviewed in this safety assessment are not restricted from use in any way under the rules governing cosmetic products in the European Union.
+The glyceryl acrylates reviewed in this safety assessment are not restricted from use in any way under the rules governing cosmetic products in the European Union.18